usamabhatti3492/Home-SOC-Lab/incident-report.md

 ## Impact Assessment

-No account compromise occurred in this test — the attack failed to guess a valid password within the fasttrack.txt wordlist (262 attempts).
+No account compromise occurred in this test, the attack failed to guess a valid password within the fasttrack.txt wordlist (262 attempts).
 However, this outcome depended entirely on the password not appearing in that specific list.
 Had the account used a weaker or more common password, or had the attack run